Public colleges and universities sometimes get a bad rap.

 Diversity is good for students because it expands worldliness, enhances social development, and prepares students for future career success.
 Many of the public institutions offer diverse student populations in regards to race, gender, religion, and socioeconomic status.
 This allows students to learn from the different perspectives their fellow classmates and professors bring to the table.

-4. Large list of academic programs
+4. A large list of academic programs

 Large public universities generally offer a wide variety of academic programs.